Lemon Hill Car Accident and Personal Injury Lawyer

 - Truck Accidents: Poorly trained drivers, speeding, and lack of maintenance can lead to an accident with a big truck.
 Underride/override accidents often cause fatalities to another motorist.

-- Uber/Lyft Accidents: Accidents while using a ride-sharing service can result in a personal injury.
+- Uber/Lyft Accidents: Accidents while using a ride-sharing service can result in personal injury.

 - Common Carriers: Common carriers such as buses and trains are responsible for safely taking their passengers to their destinations.
-If someone is injured in an accident, a personal injury lawyer can determine if negligence was involved.
+A personal injury lawyer can determine if negligence is involved if someone is injured in an accident.

 - Pedestrian Accidents: Pedestrians often suffer severe injuries in an accident because of their lack of protection.
 Intersections are common locations for pedestrian accidents caused by negligent motorists.